apache/apisix-website/website/blog/2021/06/28/why-we-need-Apache-APISIX.md

 Unification itself is not the goal, but the benefits after unification is the logic behind our pursuit, and several different perspectives are given below to elaborate separately.

-- Operation and maintenance role: use the same operation and maintenance tools to collect logs, Metric metrics, etc., and reuse existing accumulations.
+- Operation and maintenance role: use the same operation and maintenance tools to collect logs, metrics, etc., and reuse existing accumulations.

 - Development role: based on standardized APISIX plug-in development, the capabilities can be easily reused, and the accumulated experience can be applied to different product lines such as LB, API Gateway, K8s Ingress, etc.